TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 7/Isaiah 7.7.md

 ---

-thus saith the Lord Jehovah, It shall not stand, neither shall it come to pass.
+This is what the Lord Yahweh says: "It shall not stand, neither shall it happen."